airbytehq/airbyte/docs/integrations/sources/databricks.md

 - `HTTP Path` - can be taken from [4.
 Databricks SQL Warehouse connection details](#4-databricks-sql-warehouse-connection-details)  or [6.
 Databricks Cluster connection details](#6-databricks-cluster-connection-details) steps.
 - `Port` - can be taken from [4.
 Databricks SQL Warehouse connection details](#4-databricks-sql-warehouse-connection-details)  or [6.
 Databricks Cluster connection details](#6-databricks-cluster-connection-details) steps.
 - `Access Token` - can be taken from [7.
 Create Databricks Token](#7-create-databricks-token) step.
+- `Databricks Catalog` - The name of the catalog
 ## Sync Mode

 | Feature | Support | Notes                                                                                |